FRRe-DS/2025-03-TPI/README.md

 - Go to the organization packages page: [FRRe-DS Packages](https://github.com/orgs/FRRe-DS/packages)
 - Our container image is published under the name: `2025-grupo-03-backend-logistica`.
-- Open the package and copy the Docker pull URL (we recommend using a specific tag, e.g., a commit SHA).
+- Open the package and copy the Docker pull URL

 ## 2) Create a Docker Compose to run our Backend + MySQL